-- The size of the pot will depend on the types of peas and their varieties you’re growing.
+The size of the pot will depend on the types of peas and the varieties you’re growing.

 - For tall and large bushier varieties, choose pots that are 8-12 inches deep and as wide as possible.
 Maintain the spacing of 3 to 5 inches between each plant.